uxsam/typescript-sorting-algorithm/README.md

 # typescrpipt-sorting-alogritm
-This folder has the popular sorting algorithm implemented in typescript
+This folder has popular sorting algorithm implemented in typescript